webartistse/funko-showcase-workshop/README.md

 ### Workshop Lab Guide

 This guide will walk you through setting up a cloud-deployed application using DigitalOcean.
 By the end of the workshop, you will have a functional application hosted on the cloud, complete with a database, storage, and scaling features.

+The lab guide is broken up into various markdown files that will guide you through the process.
+Each file will have a series of steps that you will need to follow to complete the lab.
+If you have any questions, please feel free to ask the presenters.

+To start the lab, open the `SETUP.md` file and follow the instructions.

+We hope you enjoy the workshop!